dxw/playbook/playbook.md

 the problem.
 Neither of these happen very often, but they are a normal part of life at dxw.

-Sending emails or posting in Slack outside of working hours can be a good way to get things off your mind, but it can create an unintended sense of urgency for the people who recieve your message.
+Sending emails or posting in Slack outside of working hours can be a good way to get things off your mind, but it can create an unintended sense of urgency for the people who receive your message.
 Try to avoid creating that urgency when it’s not necessary.
 For example, by specifically saying that you don’t expect am immediate response.

 Unless they are actually urgent, you can ignore messages you receive